What is the Actuarial Value Calculator and how is it used?

-Employers with 50 or more full-time employees – regardless of grandfathered status or funding arrangement – must offer "affordable" health care coverage that provides "minimum value" to full-time employees and their dependent children up to age 26, or employers could face possible penalties.
+Employers with 50 or more full-time employees – regardless of grandfathered status or funding arrangement – must offer "affordable" health care coverage that provides "minimum value" to full-time employees and their dependent children through the end of the month in which the dependent child turs age 26, or employers could face possible penalties.

 Generally, the key requirements affecting health plans and services include:

 - Publicized “taglines” offering language assistance for people with limited English proficiency